OritMaman/FlightsProject/README.md

 ## Flights Project
 Hi,
-I enclose here the project I worked on days and nights of investment and learning a new language, The PHP server side ran great and the Angular also ran really well on Monday, but I got tangled up with the section of the connection between them despite all the trials, The much time and effort I put into it in so little time that was allotted to me, it did not work, even though I think I wrote the right code for it ...
+I enclose here the project I worked on days and nights of investment and learning a new language, The PHP server side ran great and the Angular also ran really well, but I got tangled up with the section of the connection between them despite all the trials, The much time and effort I put into it in so little time that was allotted to me, it did not work, even though I think I wrote the right code for it ...